wearetheledger/awesome-hyperledger-fabric/readme.md

 ## Boilerplates

+### Client, API and Network

+- [BLOCKOTUS Organism](https://github.com/BLOCKOTUS/organism) - Boilerplate for building a complete app with Hyperledger fabric.
+It includes a Client (Svelte.js), a Server (Express), Chaincode Contracts, a Network sample and development scripts.

 ### Client

 - [Backend typescript boilerplate](https://github.com/wearetheledger/hyperledger-typescript-boilerplate) - Client boilerplate for interacting with the Fabric network using a REST API (Typescript, Nestjs, swagger, pusher).